 To participate in an ASA tour, you must be reasonably fit, in good health and able to participate in all activities without assistance from Tour Leaders or other tour members.
+You must also be fully vaccinated against Covid-19.
 If you require assistance, a fit and able travel companion must undertake to accompany and assist you with all tasks for the duration of the whole tour.
 The responsibility of the Tour Leader is to ensure that the larger group enjoys a relaxing and informative journey, and he or she cannot be relied upon to provide ongoing individual assistance to any one guest.

+1. Can you walk and stand unassisted for at least 2-3 hours

+a day in hot, humid conditions?

+YES NO
-YES NO 1.
-Can you walk and stand unassisted for at least 2-3 hours a day in hot, humid conditions? $\bigcirc$ 2.
-Can you walk unassisted on and over uneven surfaces? $\bigcirc$ 3.
-Can you climb at least 3 flights of stairs and/or walk up and down steep slopes unassisted? $\circ$ 1.
-Can you walk at a steady pace and no less than 1km every 15 - 20 minutes unassisted? $\bigcirc \bigcirc$

-5. Can you organise, manage and carry your own luggage? ( )6.
-Can you follow and remember tour instructions and meet punctually at designated times and places?

-7. Can you administer your own medication?
+2. Can you walk unassisted on and over uneven surfaces? \bigcirc 3.
+Can you climb at least 3 flights of stairs and/or walk up and down steep slopes unassisted? ŌŌ 4.
+Can you walk at a steady pace and no less than 1km every 15 - 20 minutes unassisted? \bigcirc 5.
+Can you organise, manage and carry your own luggage? \bigcirc 6.
+Can you follow and remember tour instructions and meet punctually at designated times and places? \bigcirc 7.
+Can you administer your own medication? \bigcirc impact your capacity to participate on this tour?